Visit my Youtube channel for informational vidoes & case studies

 Keep evidence ready: short, dated indicators and perspective notes you can deploy fast in Q2a/b and Q3.
 (Paper 3 expects candidates to draw mainly from their researched case studies.)

-Use these prompts to produce concise notes (1 page).
-They mirror InThinking’s inquiry guide and IB’s LoIs.
+Use these prompts to produce concise notes-

 Issue (1–2 lines): e.g., Statelessness and displacement of Rohingya and its effects on rights, protection and prospects for return.